bradrn/brassica/Documentation.md

 ## Using Brassica

-Brassica comes in four versions: a graphical interface on the desktop, a similar interface [online](http://bradrn.com/brassica/index.html), and as a command-line program.
-The former two are recommended for prototyping new sound changes, while the latter is more useful for evolving long lists of words.
+Brassica may be used as an interactive application in two ways: either using the standalone desktop program, or using the [online version](http://bradrn.com/brassica/index.html).
-Both graphical interaces work in the same way and are organised very similarly, though the online interface supports fewer features than the desktop one.
+Both of these graphical interaces work in the same way and are organised very similarly, though the online interface supports fewer features than the desktop one.

-The desktop interface appears as follows:
+The desktop application appears as follows:

 ![Image of Brassica GUI](./gui-interface.png)